fission/fission-workflows/Docs/admin.md

 Fission Workflows deployment, as well as how to diagnose and fix (common) issues.

 ## Inspect workflow invocations
-Use the `wfcli` tool, which allows you to query and inspect workflow invocations.
+Use the `fission-workflows` tool, which allows you to query and inspect workflow invocations.

 ## View workflow engine logs
 To view the logging of the workflow engine: